mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "The fish!"
 I yelled.
 "We caught a fish that one time!"

-"That was the fisherman," Melna reminded me.
+"That wasn't us," Melna reminded me.

-"Yea, but we were all there to cheer him on," I said.
-"Anyway, I would gladly do it all again."
+"Yea, but we were all there to cheer on the fisherman," I said.
+"Anyway, it was beautiful there, and it loosened us up.
+I would gladly do it all again."

 And I would.
 Because I was happy when they were around.
 It was the apart times, when the waves of loneliness washed over the cracks in my heart.
 Those were the moments when I was keenly aware of how wholly inadequate I felt to them.